Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 4. Be your authentic (professional) self

 There’s no need to try to mimic the interviewer’s tone or personality in your note.
-Johnson advised making it feel and sound like you (without coming off too casual—this isn’t a text to a friend).
-Doing so, she added, also ensures you’re the right match for the job.
-If you don’t mesh in writing, you’re likely not going to mesh well when you start working together.
+Johnson advises making it feel and sound like you (without coming off too casual—this isn’t a text to a friend).
+Doing so, she adds, also ensures you’re the right match for the job.

 However, it’s OK to mimic some of their internal language to show you can catch on to their processes and communications.
-For example, she said, “If you say ‘deadlines’ and they say ‘milestones,’ you might want to use ‘milestones.’”
+For example, she says, “If you say ‘deadlines’ and they say ‘milestones,’ you might want to use ‘milestones.’”

 5. Know it doesn’t have to be an email